questionlp/mastodon-podcast-bot/README.md

 # mastodon-podcast-bot

-Python application that parses a podcast RSS/Atom feed and publishes a post to a Mastodon account if it sees a new entry.
+Python script that parses a podcast RSS/Atom feed and publishes a post to a Mastodon account if it sees a new entry.

 ## Requirements

-This application requires Python 3.10 or higher.
+This project requires Python 3.10 or higher.

-Running this application using any version of Python below 3.10 or using a Python interpreter that does not support language features included in Python 3.10 is **not** supported.
+Running scripts included in this project using any version of Python below 3.10 or using a Python interpreter that does not support language features included in Python 3.10 is **not** supported.

 ## Installing

-It is highly recommended that you set up a virtual environment for this application and install the dependencies within the virtual environment.
+It is highly recommended that you set up a virtual environment for this project and install the dependencies within the virtual environment.
 The following example uses Python's `venv` module to create the virtual environment, once a copy of this repository as been cloned locally.

 ```bash
 python3 -m venv venv